i0466lt/mustang_streamer/README.md

 # Mustang Streamer logo

-Yes, I love Deftones.
+Yes, I love Deftones!
 The horse on the logo comes from the album ***white pony***.
 I've used as part of this useless/non-commercial/diy/copyleft project.
 (Chino, if you disagree please drop me a mail!)

-If you want to make more background images you'll find the logo under... the `logo` folder.
+If you want to make more background images with this logo, you'll find the SVG vector file under the `logo` folder.

 ## Background image